 Don’t get me wrong, plenty of my friends successfully have dogs as a not especially thought through addition to their human families.
 The dogs and children are happy (the more playmates and chaos the better), the parents are happy.
 And Thomas, the joyful miniature schnauzer, will be in situ to avert the otherwise impending empty nest crisis.
 But let’s look at the parks.
 Where there used to be the odd few dogs there are now dozens of them, many with dog walkers.
 Anyone who knows anything knows that if you put too many dogs who are not in established packs together it can turn ugly.
 Incidentally, dog walkers are not necessarily these days people who understand or even particularly like dogs, so when you put your precious fur baby (how I hate that expression!) with one, make sure it’s one you have personally vetted – and shrewdly.
 Preferably, I’d say, spy on them – but perhaps I’m being overly neurotic.

 A dog is for life, not just for Christmas.
 Indeed, we’re all finally clear on that.
-A dog is also not for every Miles, Tybalt and Hugo whose parents decides a dog might look good on their Instagram feed, or who can’t seem to entertain the notion that dear little Tybalt can actually be said no to.
+A dog is also not for every Tom Dick and Harry (change names as appropriate) whose parents decides a dog might look good on their Instagram feed, or who can’t seem to entertain the notion that dear little Tybalt can actually be said no to.
 And I do wish people would stop thinking that spending a lot on a dog will guarantee it grows up into a romping, adorable Timmy from the Famous Five.
 Some things just can’t – and maybe shouldn’t – be bought.